S. M. Ikram: Professional life

-Although a full-time civil servant, S. M. Ikram is more famous for his prolific output as a published writer.
+Although a full-time civil servant, S. M. Ikram is renowned for his output as a published writer.

 S. M. Ikram and Allama Iqbal, London, 29 December 1932.
 (Note: This photograph appears as the frontispiece in Ikram's first book, Ghalibnāma, which is dedicated to (tr.)
 "The interpreter of reality, Allama Sir Muhammad Iqbal, May we live long under his shadow (mudda zilluhū--lit. may his shadow be extended, traditional expression of respect for revered elders)" and also in his anthology of Persian verse by poets of Indo-Pakistan origin, Armaghān-e-Pāk, from the 5th century Hijri (12th century CE) to Iqbal, first published c.
 1950.)

 After obtaining his M.A.
 (1930) Ikram appeared for the ICS examinations in January 1931 in Delhi.
 On selection, he was sent in September to Jesus College, Oxford, for two years (1931–1933).
-On return from England in October Ikram was posted to various positions in the Bombay Presidency (November 1933 to September 1947).
+On his return from England in October, Ikram was posted to various positions in the Bombay Presidency (November 1933 to September 1947).
 At partition, he opted for Pakistan and after attending an official farewell in Puna on September 18, 1947, he emigrated to Pakistan and took up his official position on September 29, 1947.
-He taught at Columbia University in New York (as a visiting professor in 1953–1954, and visited again in 1958–59 and 1961–62.
+He taught at Columbia University in New York (as a visiting professor in 1953–1954, and visited again in 1958–59 and 1961–62).
 It was here that he made the transition from literature to history and started writing in English rather than Urdu.